lammpstutorials/.github/README.md

 ## Download the living ebook

-LAMMPS tutorials also exists as a [living ebook](https://github.com/lammpstutorials/lammpstutorials-ebook), which is compiled directly from the [website](https://lammpstutorials.github.io/).
+LAMMPS tutorials also exists as a free and open [living ebook](https://github.com/lammpstutorials/lammpstutorials-ebook), which is compiled directly from the [website](https://lammpstutorials.github.io/).

 ## Author

 [Simon Gravelle](https://github.com/simongravelle) from LiPhy, UGA, CNRS, France